 Dr Clyne is UCD School of Medicine Associate Dean for Research and Innovation.

 The call for abstracts will be in November 2020, and the submission deadline is December 4th 2020 at 5PM GMT.

 The abstract submission guide is available under the 'Register' Tab.

-Successful applicants will be contacted in early January 2020, and will be invited to present a research poster on February 15th, at the summit itself.
+Successful applicants will be contacted in early January 2021, and will be invited to present their project online at The Summit on February 6th.